 Other Blood Thinners

-The FDA approved Boehringer-Ingelheim’s Pradaxa (dabigatran etexilate), manufactured by Bayer’s competitor, Boehringer-Ingelheim is Xarelto’s predecessor.
+The FDA approved Boehringer-Ingelheim’s Pradaxa (dabigatran etexilate) in 2010.
 It hit the market before Xarelto and enjoyed robust sales.
 Pradaxa directly inhibits thrombin, an enzyme used to clot blood, from forming.
 Like Xarelto, Pradaxa does not have an antidote for bleeding.
 As a result, its maker faced thousands of lawsuits.
 The company eventually settled them for $650 million.
 People with stomach pains or heartburn should not take Pradaxa.
 In studies, it was the only drug that was as good or a little better than warfarin in preventing stroke.

 Savaysa (edoxaban) is another Factor Xa inhibitor similar to Xarelto.
-The FDA approved it after Pradaxa, Xarelto and Eliquis.
+The FDA approved it after Pradaxa, Xarelto and Eliquis in 2015.
 Savaysa has the same indications as Xarelto, but it is typically used after an injectable blood thinner.
-Daiichi Sakyo manufactures this drug.
+Daiichi Sankyo manufactures this drug.
 Higher doses of Savaysa may cause more stomach bleeding than warfarin.

 Heparin is an injectable blood thinner and like warfarin has been on the market for decades.
 It also requires periodic blood tests.
 In case of bleeds, this medication has antidotes like warfarin.
 Patients can get injections in the hospital or inject themselves at home.

 Courts have handled numerous warfarin and Xarelto lawsuits throughout the years.
 However, the drugs were taken to court for different reasons.

 Most warfarin lawsuits involved medical malpractice because a healthcare provider failed to properly monitor a patient’s INR.
 Healthcare providers across the country settled numerous cases, usually confidentially.